Title: CRM: Hit Your Target

-So, let’s start with treating this board as if its a dart board.
-Too many companies, maybe yours included, are just throwing darts at the board, hoping something sticks, hoping something works, and that maybe they’ll get that bullseye.
+So, let’s start with treating this board as if it’s a dartboard.
+Too many companies – maybe yours included – are just throwing darts at the board hoping something sticks, hoping something works, and that maybe they’ll get that bullseye.
 They’re not really trying.

-Whereas the point of a CRM is to tie together your different aspects and elements of your company—and it may differ from business to business— get them all on the same page, get them all using the same information relative to your customers and your interactions with potential customers, so that you can hone in where your market is, who your target is, and then shoot for that bullseye.
+Whereas the point of a CRM is to tie together your different aspects and elements of your company, and it may differ from business to business.
+Get them all on the same page.
+Get them all using the same information, relative to your customers and your interactions with potential customers, so that you can hone in where your market is, who your target is, and then shoot for that bullseye.
 Now, you won’t hit it every time, but it’s really going to help you focus in.

 So, let’s just use a few brief examples of how this can help.
-So, with your sales side, a CRM helps keep your consistent contacts, because you’re not going to receive triple and duplicates of information relative to potential client, on a lead, you’re able to track it all in a system.
+So, with your sales side, a CRM helps keep your consistent contacts because you’re not going to receive triple and duplicates of information relative to a potential client – on a lead – where you’re able to track it all in a system.

 And a lot of CRMs – they vary – are cloud-based so that you’re able to access your information when and where you need it.

 From a marketing side, it provides automation tools.
 Let’s say it helps with email blasts to send out to potential customers.
 So, again, you’re not sending out to too many people, or people that don’t want it, or customers that have already purchased your product and are now being spammed.
 You don’t want to ruin that relationship.

 Social.
 Maybe your company has more of a social network with it on all of the social networks – Facebook, Twitter.
 You may not.
 But if you do, this can help connect and show – through your CRM – what actions you’re taking so that everyone, again, has access to this information so they know what each department is doing.